mmonyok/reactPortfolio/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Features
-If your project has a lot of features, list them here.

 ## Contributing
-If you created an application or package and would like other developers to contribute it, you can include guidelines for how to do so.
-The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.

-- Please submit any contributions you think will improve this project.
+- Please contact me with any contributions you think will improve this project.

 ## Tests
-Go the extra mile and write tests for your application.
-Then provide examples on how to run them here.

 - No further testing is needed, unless any new contributions are made; the owner of this project will locally test any contribution submissions prior to approval.

 ## Contact